wp-plugins/wp-ultimate-csv-importer/Readme.txt

 == Upgrade Notice ==

+= 3.7.2 =
+* Important Upgrade for wordpress 4.2 and above

 = 3.7.1 =
-*Upgrade now for security fix.
+* Upgrade now for security fix.

 = 3.7 =
-* Upgrage now for minor bug fixes.
+* Upgrade now for minor bug fixes.

 = 3.6.78 =
 * Upgrade now for security fix.